 87. If you had eaten the cookie, you WOULD NOT have it.

-The target grammatical time joins the PAST and the PRESENT;
+The target grammatical time is the PAST for the premise, and the PRESENT for the consequent;

 The language forms are, accordingly, the anchored PAST and PAST.

-Classic guidance would advise the First Conditional when probability for something is high, and the Second for things more probable than those in the Third.
+Classic guidance may advise the First Conditional when probability is high, and the Second for things more probable than those in the Third.

 88. If I WERE you, I WOULD . . .